Arianee/arianee-sdk/packages/creator/README.md

 The method can throw different errors:

 - `UnavailableSmartAssetIdError` if the smart asset id is not available
-- `InsufficientSmartAssetCreditsError` if the creator address does not have enough smart asset credits
+- `InsufficientSmartAssetCreditsError` if the core address does not have enough smart asset credits

 #### `buyCredit`